paul-bennett/juggle/src/main/resources/README.md

 public abstract java.sql.CallableStatement java.sql.Connection.prepareCall(String,int,int,int) throws java.sql.SQLException
 $
 ```

+By default Juggle searches for modules in the current working directory.
+To change this, use the `-p` / `--module-path` option.

 At present there's no support for scanning an unpacked JAR, or a directory of
 class files.